shah-zeb-naveed/data-structures-and-algorithms/README.md

 - If a binary tree is balanced, depth first search traversal might only be log(n) space complexity
 - longest path has to be between two leaf nodes.
 - Types of traversals:
   - Inorder traversal is not a unique identifier of BST.
-At the same time both preorder and postorder traversals are unique identifiers of BST.
 From these traversals one could restore the inorder one: inorder = sorted(postorder) = sorted(preorder)
   - Inorder + postorder or inorder + preorder are both unique identifiers of whatever binary tree
   - Preorder's first element is root.
 It's index in Inorder would give a midpoint.
 Elements to left belong to left subtree in inorder and SAME NUMBER of eleements in preorder.
 - Storing and constructing:
-  - Binary Search Trees, only preorder or postorder traversal is sufficient to store structure information.
-  - In-order of BST is a sorted array.
+  - Binary Search Trees, only preorder or postorder traversal is sufficient to store structure information (In-order of BST is a sorted array).
     - **Method 1:**
       - Need to extract in-order by sorting as well
       - Select node from pre